adoubleb/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a person

+1. Adding a person with ALL fields

+    1. Prerequisites: No persons / Multiple persons in the list.

+    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 b/30-12-2001 r/Father nn/Johnny no/Allergic to peanuts t/friends t/owesMoney`<br>
+       Expected: Person with given details is added to the list.

+    1. Test case: `add n/John Doe`<br>
+       Expected: Person is added as only name is a compulsory field.

+    1. Other incorrect add commands to try: `add`, `add 3`, `add x/` (where x is an unknown field)<br>
+       Expected: Error details shown in the status message.
+Status bar remains the same.

+### Editing a person

+1. Edit some fields of a person

+    1. Prerequisites: At least one person in the list.

+    1. Test case: `edit 1 p/91234567 e/johndoe@example.com`<br>
+       Expected: Person at index 1 is edited with new details.

+    1. Test case: `edit 1`<br>
+       Expected: Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect edit commands to try: `edit x` (where x is an unknown index), `edit 1 y/` (where y is an unknown field)<br>
+       Expected: Similar to previous.

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all persons using the `list` command and at least one person in the list.

     1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
+       Expected: Confirmation message pops up.
+First contact is deleted from the list when user enters `y`.
 Details of the deleted contact shown in the status message.

-Timestamp in the status bar is updated.
+    1. Test case: `delete 1`<br>
+       Expected: Confirmation message pops up.
+Contact is not deleted from the list when user enters `n`.
+Deletion abortion message is shown.

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.